How to Make the Most of Pinterest Ads

 Having marketed on Pinterest for several years now, we have seen the growth not only in understanding and using the platform to drive traffic to businesses, blogs and sites, but we’ve also witnessed the increase in demand for Pinterest Promoted Pins services.
-We joined the Simple Pin Ads Society when it was in Beta and we’re now “founding members” of the community.
+We joined the Simple Pin Ads Society when it was in Beta as “founding members” of the community.

-We strongly believe that this growth in Pinterest Promoted Pins use, and the fact that Pinterest is now a publicly traded company, it presents an exciting work from home opportunity.
-If you love Pinterest and advertising, we think it’s something worth seriously considering!
+We strongly believe that this growth in Pinterest Promoted Pins / Ads, and the fact that Pinterest is now a publicly traded company, presents an exciting work from home opportunity.
+If you love Pinterest and advertising, it’s a side hustle worth looking into!